RF based Automatic AP Load Balancing

 4 0x00000003 WNCD_3 50

-To view the AP neighborhood details, use the following show command:
+To view the AP neighborhood details, use this show command:

 Device# show ap neighborhood details